Omer-Sella/Euclid/README.md

 ```python
 constraintList = {'gcMin': 0.35, 'gcMax': 0.65, 'runLength': 8,'regex3': 'G[ACTG]GTC'}
 ```
-Once this list is formed, and a symbol size (the size of each symbol in the FSM encoding) is set, you can use the function connectivityMatrix:
+Once this list is formed, and a symbol size (the size of each symbol in the FSM encoding) is set (you need to choose the symbol size, but to run on a reasonable single machine limit yourself to a maximum of 6 or 7), you can use the function connectivityMatrix:
 ```python
 connectivityMatrix, sequencesBinary, sequencesBases, violationsMatrix, connectivityDictionaryBinary = connectivityMatrix(constraintList, symbolSize)
 ```